netsec-ethz/scion-tutorials/README.md

 ## Theme customization

 We use the [just-the-docs theme](https://pmarsceill.github.io/just-the-docs/) as a "remote theme", which means that the theme source is not included in this repository.
-If we want to customise it, we should fork the theme and point the `remote_theme` option in `_config.yml` to our fork.
-(See also [just-the-docs customization docs](https://pmarsceill.github.io/just-the-docs/docs/customization/)).

-TODO it appears we can just add things into `_sass` and override the theme that way?
+However, by copying individual files from the theme to the same place here, we can override them.
+The theme is very overriding-friendly: see [just-the-docs customization docs](https://pmarsceill.github.io/just-the-docs/docs/customization/)).

+If you are making some generally useful changes, consider opening a PR in the upstream theme instead.

 ## Check links